wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-task-modules/includes/5-exercise-use-adaptive-cards-deep-links.md

-In this exercise, you’ll learn how to use adaptive cards in a custom task module in a custom Microsoft Teams app.
-You’ll also learn how to invoke task modules from anywhere within Microsoft Teams using deep links.
+In this exercise, you'll learn how to use adaptive cards in a custom task module in a custom Microsoft Teams app.
+You'll also learn how to invoke task modules from anywhere within Microsoft Teams using deep links.

 > [!IMPORTANT]
 > This exercise assumes you have created the Microsoft Teams app project with the Yeoman generator that contains a personal tab from the previous exercise in this module.
 You'll update the project to add a new task module that uses an Adaptive Card.